xebia-functional/fetch/README.md

 ---

-For more in-depth information take a look at our [documentation](http://47deg.github.io/fetch/docs.html).
+For more in-depth information, take a look at our [documentation](http://47deg.github.io/fetch/docs.html).

 ## Fetch in the wild

-If you wish to add your library here please consider a PR to include it in the list below.
+If you wish to add your library here, please consider a PR to include it in the list below.

 [comment]: # (Start Copyright)
 # Copyright